Angles6230/Certification-Notes/CCNA Study.md

 		64 - 18(header + trailer) = 46
 		If payload is less than 46 bytes, padding bytes are added MAC Addr
+	6 octets
 	Burned In address - BIA
-	First 3 bytes are ORganizational Unique Identifier (OUI) assigned to the company making the device
+	First 3 octets are ORganizational Unique Identifier (OUI) assigned to the company making the device
-	LAst 3 bytes are unique to device itself
+	LAst 3 octets are unique to device itself
 	12 hexdec char
 Types of frame
 #### MAC address